stagedml/pylightnix/docs/Reference.md

 Closure = NamedTuple('Closure', [('dref',DRef),('derivations',List[Derivation])])
 ```

-Closure is a named tuple, encoding a reference to derivation and a whole list
+Closure is a named tuple, encoding a reference to derivation, the list of
-of it's dependencies, plus maybe some additional derivations.
-So the closure
+it's dependencies, plus maybe some additional derivations.
+So the closure is
-is complete but not necessary minimal.
+complete set of dependencies but not necessary minimal.

+Closure is typically obtained as a result of the call to
+[instantiate](#pylightnix.core.instantiate) and is typically consumed by the
+call to [realizeMany](#pylightnix.core.realizeMany) or it's analogs.

 <a name="pylightnix.types.Config"></a>
 ## `Config` Objects